grafana/loki/docs/sources/operations/meta-monitoring/mixins.md

 To make full use of the Loki mixin, you’ll need the following running in your environment:

 - Loki instance - A Loki instance which you want to monitor.
-- Grafana - For visualizing logs and metrics ([install on Kubernetes](https://grafana.com/docs/grafana/latest/setup-grafana/installation/kubernetes/#deploy-grafana-oss-on-kubernetes))
+- Grafana - For visualizing logs and metrics ([install on Kubernetes](https://grafana.com/docs/grafana/latest/setup-grafana/installation/kubernetes/#deploy-grafana-oss-on-kubernetes)).
-- Prometheus or Mimir - An instance of Prometheus or Mimir which will store metrics from Loki
+- Prometheus or Mimir - An instance of Prometheus or Mimir which will store metrics from Loki.

 To scrape metrics from Loki, you can use Grafana Alloy or the OpenTelemetry Collector.
 This procedure provides examples only for Grafana Alloy.